feranzie/pfann/readme.md

 ```
 python builder.py <music list file> <output database location> <model config>
 ```
-Music list file is a file containing list of music file paths.
-File must be UTF-8 without BOM.
+Music list file is a file containing lists of all songs to build the db on File must be UTF-8 without BOM.
 For example:
 ```
 /path/to/fma_medium/000/000002.mp3